A murder suspect and his kidnapped baby son die after police shootout in Mississippi - KTVZ

 The incident began Monday at 11:30 a.m. when the East Baton Rouge Parish Sheriff’s Office responded to a 911 hang-up call at a home in Baker, Louisiana.
 There, deputies found Christin Parker, 32, and her nephew, Brandon Parker, 26, fatally shot, the sheriff’s office said.

-The murder suspect was identified as 30-year-old Eric Derell Smith, who was Parker’s ex-boyfriend, the sheriff’s office said.
-Smith reportedly fled the scene with his and Parker’s 4-month-old son in a blue Nissan Altima with dark tinted windows, the office said.
+Smith, who was Parker’s ex-boyfriend, according to the sheriff’s office, reportedly fled the scene with his and Parker’s 4-month-old son in a blue Nissan Altima with dark tinted windows, the office said.

-“Right now our top priority is locating that child safely,” Sheriff Sid Gautreaux said Monday.

 Just before 3 p.m., the Biloxi Police Department received information that Smith had been located on Interstate 10 in Mississippi driving east and nearing Gulfport, Biloxi Police Maj.
 Christopher De Back said in a statement.
 Multiple law enforcement agencies were trying to stop the suspect, and the highway pursuit entered into Biloxi, police said.